julieqiu/librarianx/README.md

     - bigquery/client.go # This file will now be protected
 ```

-Now, when you run `librarianx generate bigquery`, `bigquery/client.go` will be
+Now, when you run `librarian generate bigquery`, `bigquery/client.go` will be
 left untouched.

 ## Python Libraries